Exploring Strength and Flexibility in Yoga: Reciprocal and Autogenic Inhibition

 Step-by-Step: How to Engage Muscles in a Seated Twist

 Engage Your Core: Take a deep breath and gently pull your belly button toward your spine.
-Imagine your lower ribs reaching inward.
+Imagine your lower ribs moving inward.
 This action activates your transverse abdominis—the deep core muscles that support your spine.

 Activate Your Obliques: